Voting Systems for Accurate Democracy Election Systems. Legislature Committees Centered Councils.

 To avoid off-center majorities, a council's decisive votes should not belong to the left or the right.
 The powerful swing vote should belong to a central chairperson: the Condorcet winner.

 To give her the swing vote, the election must distribute the other reps fairly and evenly around the center.
-PR rules do that.
+Proportional Representation, PR, does that.
 A community could simply elect some reps by PR and others by Condorcet's rule in separate contests.

-An ensemble rule may help find the middle ground even if voters are split as unevenly as 65:35.
-This council's swing vote will belong to a chair from the majority.
+An ensemble rule may help find a middle ground even if the voters are split unevenly.
+The council's swing vote will belong to a chair from the majority.
 But if the majority has no clear favorite in that election, the minority may cast the deciding votes.
-The chair then knows she owes her victory, in part, to her popularity among minority voters.
+If so, the chair knows she owes part of her victory, and her care, to the minority voters.

 Dynamics of Ensemble Majorities